AaronHughes424/ShareYourRecipe/README.md

 # <a name="credits"></a> Credits
 ## <a name="content"></a> Content
-All of the recipes and images added under the username 'aaronhughes' were sourced from https://www.bbcgoodfood.com https://www.bbcgoodfood.com/recipes/shortbread-biscuits https://www.bbcgoodfood.com/recipes/yummy-golden-syrup-flapjacks https://www.bbcgoodfood.com/recipes/chocolate-fudge-cake
+All of the recipes added under the username 'aaronhughes' were sourced from https://www.bbcgoodfood.com https://www.bbcgoodfood.com/recipes/shortbread-biscuits https://www.bbcgoodfood.com/recipes/yummy-golden-syrup-flapjacks https://www.bbcgoodfood.com/recipes/chocolate-fudge-cake